Cloud Data Replication

 There are many options to “get” your data to the cloud.
 Real-Time Data Replication is one of them.
 In this post, get an overview of what it is and get access to resources that can help you determine what to look for in a cloud data replication tool

-In the digital world that we live, it’s all about the cloud.
+In the digital world that we live in, it’s all about the cloud.
 This extends to how businesses are using the cloud for data storage and management.
-Data storage environments are becoming more complex and it’s crucial for organizations to adopt real-time data integrations strategies and solutions that help them better manage these large volumes of complex data.
+Data storage environments are becoming more complex and it’s crucial for organizations to adopt real-time data integration strategies and solutions that help them better manage these large volumes of complex data.

 According to IDC, investments in enterprise storage systems, such as cloud storage, are increasing at a significant pace and indicate a market shift towards a strong demand for enterprise storage systems.
 There is a growing need for technologies that are capable of moving data between sources without compromising data integrity.
-Many organizations are still utilizing legacy systems are transitioning data to newer, more powerful digital systems, which requires a data integration strategy.
+Many organizations are still utilizing legacy systems are transitioning data to newer, more powerful digital systems, which require a data integration strategy.
 Maximizing your diverse data can improve your business across all levels of the value chain.
 When data storage and migration are automated, companies can expedite information flows and deliver crucial information to and where they need it.
 As an enterprise solution, data replication offers data integration and synchronization that promotes scalability and allows companies to work with real-time, constantly evolving data.

 Data replication occurs when data is copied from one server to the next.
 This makes data easily available and usable by organizations across departments, teams, and people.
-Replication to the cloud allows organizations to more efficiently gain the insights they need to help drive growth and innovation, eliminate silos, while addressing the progressing demands for real-time responsiveness.
+Replication to the cloud allows organizations to more efficiently gain the insights they need to help drive growth and innovation, eliminate silos while addressing the progressing demands for real-time responsiveness.
 HVR replicates data using log-based Change Data Capture.
 It is a low impact, non-intrusive way of replicating data.
-If you are not familiar with change data capture, following are some resources we have on the topic:
+If you are not familiar with change data capture, the following are some resources we have on the topic:

 Challenges when Replicating to and Integrating to Your Cloud Environments